How do I troubleshoot high CPU utilization on my Amazon OpenSearch Service cluster?

 1

-My data nodes are showing high CPU usage on my Amazon OpenSearch Service cluster.
+My data nodes show high CPU usage on my Amazon OpenSearch Service cluster.

 Short description

-It's a best practice to maintain your CPU utilization to make sure that OpenSearch Service has enough resources to perform its tasks.
-A cluster that consistently performs at high CPU utilization can degrade cluster performance.
-When your cluster is overloaded, OpenSearch Service stops responding, resulting in a timeout request.
+It's a best practice to maintain your CPU utilization so that OpenSearch Service has enough resources to perform its tasks.
+A cluster that consistently performs at high CPU utilization can reduce cluster performance.
+When your cluster is overloaded, OpenSearch Service stops responding and results in a timeout request.

-To troubleshoot high CPU utilization on your cluster, consider the following approaches:
+To troubleshoot high CPU utilization on your cluster, take the following actions:

 • Use the nodes hot threads API.